adscorp100/mdhomecarebuild/src/content/blog/ndis-line-items-guide-2024-25.md

 **Category Definition & Support Codes:** This Core Supports category funds assistance or supervision for personal tasks in day-to-day life, enabling participants to live as independently as possible.
 Supports can be provided individually in various environments, including the participant's home.
 It covers a wide range, from basic personal care to more complex arrangements like Supported Independent Living (SIL) and Short Term Accommodation (STA)/Respite.
 Many items in this category have price variations based on time of day, day of week, and support intensity, reflecting the 24/7 nature of these needs and alignment with support worker award conditions.
 High-cost items like SIL and STA often require quotes.

+For detailed information about daily living supports, see our comprehensive guide to [NDIS Improved Daily Living Skills](/blog/ndis-improved-daily-living-cb-daily-activity-guide-2025/).
+If you're interested in respite or STA pricing specifically, our [NDIS Respite STA Pricing Guide](/blog/ndis-respite-sta-pricing-guide-2024-25/) provides detailed cost breakdowns.

 **Table: 01 – Assistance with Daily Life Line Items**

 | Line Item Code | Official Name | Brief Description | Price Limit (National MMM1-5, 2024-25) | Unit | Key Conditions |